bkhanhvu/cs152bots/DiscordBot/geedka/explanation.md

 * Messages -- a simple message with text shown to the user
 * Selections -- a dropdown with several options
 * Switches -- a message with several buttons
-* Yes/No -- a message with yes/no options (shorthand for a binary)
+* Yes/No -- a message with yes/no options (shorthand for a switch)
 * User input boxes (modals) -- a popup that asks for user input

 There are also several special features: